My Big Fat Greek Wedding: Plot

 In Chicago, 30-year-old Fotoula "Toula" Portokalos is a member of a large, loud, overbearing Greek family.
-Her father, Gus, wants her to get married and have children as soon as possible.
+Her father, Costas "Gus" Portokalos, wants her to get married and have children as soon as possible.
 Toula lives with her parents and works at their restaurant, Dancing Zorba's, but longs to gain independence from her family.

 One day, Toula finds herself attracted to Ian Miller, a high school teacher who is meeting a friend at Dancing Zorba's.
-That evening, Toula tells her parents she wants to take classes at the local college to learn about computers to help them run the restaurant, but Gus becomes distraught, believing Toula intends to leave him.
+That evening, Toula tells her parents she wants to take classes at the local college to learn about computers to help them run the restaurant, but Gus becomes distraught, thinking Toula intends to leave him.
 Toula's mother, Maria, comforts her and convinces Gus to agree to Toula's idea.

 As the weeks pass, Toula gains more confidence and changes her image, switching her thick-framed glasses for contact lenses, styling her hair, and wearing makeup and brighter clothes that show her figure.
 After seeing a flyer for a class about computers and tourism, Toula suggests to her aunt Voula that she could take the class and apply what she learns to help Voula's travel agency.
 Voula agrees, and she and Maria covertly convince Gus to agree as well.

 While Toula is working in the travel agency, Ian notices her and asks her out for dinner.
 On their date, Toula confesses to Ian that her family owns Dancing Zorba's; he suddenly remembers her and, contrary to Toula's fear that he would remember her as "frump girl", he remains interested in her.
 They continue dating and fall in love.